 Should know: 3 Popular types of beverage bottles and their pros and cons

 These labels can be made of paper or plastic film.
 For canned soft drinks, product information is pre-printed on cans before filling.

 Beverage packaging should contain important information related to ingredients, use date, producers, etc,

-The first rule for producing drinks is to test raw materials before mixing with other ingredients.
+The first rule for producing drinks is to test raw materials before mixing them with other ingredients.
 In addition, the disinfection of all tanks, pumps, and tanks is also strictly monitored.
 For beverages contained in cans, cans must be made of tin-coated aluminum alloy or low-carbon steel to prevent corrosion when in contact with the liquid inside.